forwujinwei/awna-blog/docs/mobile/flutter/base/001_flutter学习路线.md

   - DRY (Must have)
   - SOLID (Nice to have)

-  KISS and DRY must be your tactical skills during software development, but SOLID principles are your strategic foundation. **Clean Code by Uncle Bob** will help you with all of them.
-Start using **Provider** or **get_it**.
+  KISS and DRY must be your tactical skills during software development, but SOLID principles are your strategic foundation. **Clean Code by Uncle Bob** will help you with all of them.Start using **Provider** or **get_it**.

 - **Networking**